mankek/Effort-Impact/README.md

 The home page indicates that a task sheet must be selected from the Task Sheet folder; this folder is located in the application directory and may be empty; any new sheets created automatically go into this folder.
 When a new sheet is created a user has the opportunity to add up to 4 optional fields (Department, Subject, Deadline, Notes) in addition to the 2 non-optional fields (Task, Description).
-If the deadline field is selected, a color scale corresponding to due date automatically appears; otherwise, colors are random.
+If the deadline, subject, or department field is selected, a color scale corresponding to the date automatically appears; otherwise, colors are random.
 It is recommended that new sheets be made using the application rather than externally in Excel, to ensure that it is parsed properly by the program.